cssu/first-year-guide/README.md

 **Piazza**

 Piazza is what many courses use as a course forum, where people can post questions and get answers from classmates and even professors/TAs.
 Some courses, however, don’t use Piazza and instead use Discourse or the Quercus discussion boards.
 These are good resources for finding answers to frequently sought out clarifications.
+Note that email notifications are set on by default for every post and they can be pretty annoying.
+Go into the settings and pick email settings that fit you.

 **_ProTip_**: Remember to search your question before posting it on Piazza, because it is very likely that one of your classmates will have already asked that question earlier.
 Also profs really don't want to answer the same question 5 million times.